portxchange/developer-documentation/sending-data/index.md

 The event payload has `location` field.
 The field is usually represented by location type, e.g. "terminal" or "pilotBoardingPlace", and a name.

 An integrating system can provide location names in a format that is used internally.
-Port-Xchange system uses internal procedures to match identifiers provided by an external system with internal location identifiers.
+PortXchange system uses internal procedures to match identifiers provided by an external system with internal location identifiers.

 The full list of event location types can be found in the [specification](https://github.com/PortCallOptimisation/port-call-event-format/blob/master/Event_spec.ts#L419-L428).

 **Attention!**
-If you would like to use simple identifiers of locations, for example, numbers, contact the Port-Xchange support in advance.
+If you would like to use simple identifiers of locations, for example, numbers, contact the PortXchange support in advance.

 ## Use Cases